Wigner function shapelets: Symplectic representation of astronomical images: Wigner function of galaxy images

 The Wigner function in Eq.~\eqref{eq:wigner-def} is computed with the single function.
-In other words, we assume that a galaxy image at one certain filter in colours or fixed polarisation, therefore the image is a single function.
-In general, one can obtain multiple images of the same source galaxy with different colour bands and polarisations.
-Moreover, even for a single image, the expansion of the Wigner function with a certain basis e.g. HG modes or LG modes, creates cross-terms in different quantum numbers and indeed these are non-zero at local points in the phase space.
-To make the image analysis complete in the phase space, such cross terms must be taken into account, we must be careful that some leakage occurs in image reconstruction.
+In other words, we assume a galaxy image at a certain filter in colors or fixed polarization and, therefore, the image is a single function.
+In general, one can obtain multiple images of the same source galaxy with different color bands and polarizations.
+Moreover, even for a single image, the expansion of the Wigner function with a certain basis e.g. HG modes or LG modes, creates cross-terms in different quantum numbers and indeed these are nonzero at local points in the phase space.
+To make the image analysis complete in the phase space, such cross-terms must be taken into account, and we must be careful, as some leakage occurs in image reconstruction.
 After all, it is significant to introduce the cross-Wigner function as follows.
-The cross-Wigner function is defined with the two different functions $\psi_a(\btheta)$ and $\psi_b(\btheta)$ as \bae{ W_{ab}(\btheta,\bptheta) \equiv \frac{1}{(2\pi \lambdabar)^2} \int{\dd^2\xi} \psi_a(\btheta+\bxi/2){\psi_b}^*(\btheta-\bxi/2)e^{-\frac{i\bptheta\cdot\bxi}{\lambdabar}}\,. } Note that the abstract indices $a,b$ can be the pair of the quantum number as $a=(j,s)$, as well as denoting multiple states of a source galaxy.
-It is sesquilinear (linear in $ \psi_a $ and conjugate-linear in $ \psi_b $), satisfies $ W_{ba}=W_{ab}^* $ and reduces to the ordinary Wigner function when $ a=b $.
+The cross-Wigner function is defined with the two different functions $\psi_a(\btheta)$ and $\psi_b(\btheta)$ as \bae{ W_{ab}(\btheta,\bptheta) \equiv \frac{1}{(2\pi \lambdabar)^2} \int{\dd^2\xi} \psi_a(\btheta+\bxi/2){\psi_b}^*(\btheta-\bxi/2)e^{-\frac{i\bptheta\cdot\bxi}{\lambdabar}}\,. } Note that the abstract indices $a,b$ can be the pair of the quantum numbers as $a=(j,s)$, as well as denoting multiple states of a source galaxy.
+It is sesquilinear (linear in $ \psi_a $ and conjugate-linear in $ \psi_b $), satisfies $ W_{ba}=W_{ab}^* $, and reduces to the ordinary Wigner function when $ a=b $.
 Note that the cross-Wigner function is no longer parity invariant by definition unless $a=b$.

 The covariance of the Wigner function is not that simple compared to Eq.~\eqref{eq:wigner-def}, but it is still defined in a covariant manner.
-For any unitary $U$ acting on fields (so the indices transform as $(a,b)\mapsto(Ua,Ub)$), the cross -Wigner funciton covariantly transform as \bae{ W_{Ua,\,Ub}(z)=
+For any unitary $U$ acting on fields [so the indices transform as $(a,b)\mapsto(Ua,Ub)$], the cross-Wigner funciton covariantly transforms as \bae{ W_{Ua,\,Ub}(z)=